Mrmuhammad300/energeniusweb/nextjs_space/public/energenius_strategy.md

 **Marketing Approach:**
 - Phase 1: "No App Required: Full Control at Your Fingertips"
-- Phase 2: "Enhanced Monitoring Available: Energenius App (Optional)"
+- Phase 2: "Enhanced Monitoring Available: EnerGenius App (Optional)"
 - Position app as value-add, not necessity
 - Focus on large, clear displays as primary interface